njaros/miniRT_linux/README.md

 Warning !!

-MiniRT is a 3D motor without use of graphic hardware, this will use > 100% of your GPU.
+MiniRT is a 3D motor without use of graphic hardware, this will use > 100% of your CPUs.

 Beware of overwarming.